 What We Have Accomplished Thus Far

 With the Cicchinelli’s generous personal donation of $2million there have been increased resources allocated to the formerly transgender clinic at Cincinnati Children’s, and established it as a Center.
 Dr. Lee Ann Conard, the primary care physician for the now designated Center, is now spending over 100% of her time in care of trans patients, where previously she spent less than 24hrs a week.
 The center was also able to hire a trans care navigator to help patients and their families with their journey through the healthcare process.
-The Living With Change Center has placed a focus on fellows with an interest in LGBTQ+ health and has acquired such a fellow for the program beginning July 2019.
+The Living With Change Center has placed a focus on fellows with an interest in transgender youth health and has acquired such a fellow for the program.

 What is Next

-While there have been great advancements at the Living with Change Center at CCHMC, further research and planning led to the conclusion that there would be an additional $1million in funding needed to complete the picture, part of which would establish a research network for transgender health topics.
+While there have been great advancements at the Living with Change Center at CCHMC, further research and planning led to the conclusion that there would be an additional $1 million in funding needed to complete the picture, part of which would establish a research network for transgender health topics.
 To close this gap Living With Change has launched a funding campaign with a goal of $500,000 that will then be matched by Cincinnati Children’s Hospital.
-Great progress was seen this past year with over $310,000 raised at the 2019 inaugural Every Journey Matters gala.
+Great progress was seen this past year with over $402,000 raised at the 2022 inaugural Every Journey Matters gala.

 What This Means

 This center will be a beacon of light for those on an otherwise dark and scary path.
 Imagine a scared parent, desperately searching for the right answers, or a scared child, grasping for validation.
 A center dedicated to transgender health would reassure all those searching that a valid resource exists for the medical needs of transgender youth.
 That there are doctors who are both experienced in the unique medical needs of these young people, but also willing to help in a positive, non-judgmental zone.
 For too many families, they’ve been turned away by traditional medical centers.
 This is a lifeline for those who need it most.